ncatlab/nlab-content/pages/87.md

 _Toby_: You only get an anabicategory anyway, because of the choice of pullbacks (unless the structure of the coverage fixes these, as can be done in $Set$).

-Anafunctors really should make sense in any site whatsoever (as long as we can compose ananatural transformations, which I guess we can if the site is subcanonical).
+Anafunctors really should make sense in any [[site]] whatsoever (as long as we can compose ananatural transformations, which I guess we can if the site is subcanonical).
 The trick of getting away with single maps (as one can do, for example, in a superextensive site) is not really necessary.
-In fact, it makes the definitions, while more complicated, really look more natural in topological categories.
+In fact, using a coverage makes the definitions, while more complicated, really look more natural in topological categories.